 CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

-Vermont does not require general continuing education hours for RN license renewal.
-This makes it one of the few states without mandatory CE requirements for registered nurses.
+¶ Vermont does not require general continuing education hours for RN license renewal, one of the few states without mandatory CE for registered nurses.

 Vermont has approximately 11,000 licensed registered nurses serving a population of 650,000.
 The University of Vermont Medical Center in Burlington is the state's largest employer and only academic medical center.
 Vermont's rural character and aging population create unique healthcare delivery challenges and opportunities.